 Give prophylaxis for opportunistic infections based on age and CD4+ count.

-See the following continually updated government site for information on drug treatment, including adverse effects, dosing (especially for information on fixed-dose combination products), and drug interactions, educational materials, and quick links to related topics:
+See the following US government sites for information on drug treatment, including adverse effects, dosing (especially for information on fixed-dose combination products), and drug interactions, educational materials, and quick links to related topics:

 The following resources provide information about various other prevention, treatment, and education aspects of HIV/AIDS: